hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > For by the clauses you will see they deem
 >
-> Houses unlicensed, as disorderly,
+> Houses unlicensed, as disorderly[^196],
 >
 > If there's a dance, however orderly

->
+[^196]: The company found dancing in unlicensed rooms, however respectable and orderly, are liable (if the Magistrates should think proper) to be committed to prison as Vagrants.

 > The company may be, yet by warrant,
 >
 > Which any sitting magistrate may grant